de-Boer-Lab/GIL/README.md

 GIL is a Python package that designs indexing primers for multiplexed sequencing.

 A web app version of GIL is available here: https://dbl-gil.streamlitapp.com/.
+If you encounter a message saying  the app is down/booting, please be patient and try again in 30 minutes.
+This can happen due to inactivitiy.

 ![](images/novaseq_gil@0.25x.png)
 # Installation